 We’ve all heard that fruits and vegetables are essential to a healthy diet.
 That they are packed full of health-boosting nutrients like essential vitamins and minerals, potent antioxidants, and gut-friendly fiber.
 But plants also have some other compounds that might not be so healthy.

 Plants have evolved with their own survival at the top of their priority list.
 And since they can’t run away or fight off hungry grazers, they’ve developed their own chemical defense mechanisms.
 These natural plant toxins include compounds such as:

-Our bodies are designed to cope with small amounts of these toxins and certain cooking methods can significantly reduce levels of these toxins.
+Our bodies are designed to cope with small amounts of these toxins and certain cooking methods can significantly reduce their levels.
 But modern nutritional practices have most of us consuming massive amounts of plant-based foods.

 Below, you’ll see a quick overview of some common plant toxins and their possible effects.